emren/food_delivery_app/README.md

     To make object comparison at the hash level.
     Favorites objects that are loaded from prefs needed to be compared to newly created objects.

+    Wave_drawer
+    A customizable drawer package

 State Management:
 For the state management I am going to use Provider package. https://pub.dev/packages/provider

 For this app there will be two models to hold state.
-Basket and favorite states will be passed down the widget tree.
+BasketItemModel and FoodModel states will be passed down the widget tree with their providers.
-To do that I will use multiprovider at the main.dart file.
+I will use multiprovider of the Provider package at the main.dart file.

 DB:
 Regarding DB I am going to use shared preferences package.